J&K: LeT terrorist arrested in Sopore

 On October 29, terrorists targeted a non-local labourer and shot him in the leg when he was in his residence in Kulgam.

-On October 28, terrorists shot dead a truck driver, a resident of Katra in Udhampur district, in Jammu and Kashmir's Anantnag.
+On October 28, terrorists shot dead a truck driver, a resident of Katra in Udhampur district, in J&K's Anantnag.

 On October 12, five people were injured after the terrorists hurled a grenade at Hari Singh High Street in Srinagar.
 All the injured are civilians.